Privacy Policy

 - Local App data (meal logs, nutrition goals) is retained on your device and in iCloud until you delete it.

-- API usage logs are retained for service monitoring and rate-limiting purposes.
+- API usage logs are retained for service monitoring and rate-limiting purposes for up to 12 months from the date of the call, then deleted.

 - Crash reports are retained according to Firebase Crashlytics' retention policies.